rglx/new-ed-info/README.md

 # new-ed-info

 E:D Info Bot, a Discord bot for Elite: Dangerous groups to perform quick lookups of small pieces of data.
+Mirrors functions on a bot by Bermos that existed waaaay long ago.

 # Please read.

 Discord's suspicious activities with user data continue to prevent me from mustering the motivation to develop things to enrich their platform with.
-This project continues under protest of those actions, and as such, will be entirely subject to being discontinued at any time.
+This project continues under protest of those actions, and as such, could be discontinued at any time.

 ## Features